 If you are concerned about lead in your water, you may wish to have your water tested.
-For a list of licensed labs that can analyze your water for lead and copper, see ADHS’s Licensed Environmental Laboratories search page.
+For a list of licensed labs in Arizona that can analyze your water for lead and copper, see ADHS’s Licensed Environmental Laboratories search page.

 Why Were the Monitoring Frequencies and Number of Households to Be Tested Reduced?

 The Tier 1 sites were established in 1998-1992 and were monitored for the initial requirements during this time.
 Most of the small systems were initially monitored during 1993-1994, except the Tucson Water-Thunderhead System and the Tucson Water-Police and Fire Academy System, which were purchased in subsequent years.
 Monitoring at these systems started in 1998.

 Initial monitoring for lead and copper was repeated in 1998 and 1999 for the main and small systems respectively.
 The sites were chosen from a pool of 107 sites (5-20 sites for the small systems), which were selected from the 186 Tier 1 sites established from the materials survey that was completed in 1992.